agrifooddatacanada/OCA_training_pathway/parse_OCA_schema.md

 The Excel template with the schema information can be parsed into a machine actionable, standard representation of the schema called [Overlays Capture Architecture (OCA)](https://oca.colossi.network/).

-[XLS to OCA Converter](https://browser.oca.argo.colossi.network/#/) is currently hosted at Human Colossus Foundation (HCF) in the first phase of development.
-The Semantic Engine's template is derived from the template found hosted by HCF.

-Upload the Excel document into the [parser to create the OCA Bundle](https://browser.oca.argo.colossi.network/#/).
+The [SemanticEngine.org](https://www.semanticengine.org) website is where you will find the [XLS to OCA Converter](https://www.semanticengine.org/#/develop) which converts the Excel Template to the OCA Bundle.

 ![OCA converter](/pictures/chicken_ready_for_OCA_conversion.PNG)